Neural network relief: a pruning algorithm based on neural activity: Discussion

-Since ReLU, ELU, sigmoid and, tanh are Lipschitz continuous functions then \eqref{eq:fc_ineq} holds for them, meaning that the sequence of residuals $\{\overline{\Delta}_p\}_{p=1}^{m_l}$ decreases as well with the increase of $\alpha$.
-Moreover, in the case of ReLU and ELU, Lipschitz constant $C=1$.
-All this means that by increasing the $\alpha$ we indeed reduce the approximation error of the neuron.
+Since ReLU, ELU, sigmoid and, tanh are Lipschitz continuous functions then \eqref{eq:fc_ineq} and \eqref{eq:fc_ineq_poinwise} hold for them, meaning that the sequence of residuals $\{\overline{\Delta}_p\}_{p=1}^{m_l}$ decreases as well with the increase of $\alpha$.
+Moreover, in the case of ReLU and ELU, the Lipschitz constant is $C=1$.
+In summary, by increasing $\alpha$ we indeed reduce the approximation error of the neuron.

 Analogously, for input $m_{l-1}$-channeled pruning set $\mathbf{X}^{(l-1)} = \{\mathbf{x}^{(l-1)}_1, \ldots, \mathbf{x}^{(l-1)}_N\}$, where $\mathbf{x}^{(l-1)}_k = (x^{(l-1)}_{k1}, \ldots, x^{(l-1)}_{km}) \in \mathbb{R}^{m_{l-1} \times h^1_{l-1} \times h^2_{l-1}}$, where $h^1_{l-1}$ and $h^2_{l-1}$ are height and width of input images (or feature maps) for convolutional layer $l-1$, and $\mathbf{B}^{(l)}_j \in \mathbb{R}^{h^1_{l} \times h^2_{l}}$ is a matrix that consists of the same bias value $b^{(l)}_j$ at every element we obtain: